• About Me

 If you’re driving and encounter a tornado, do not try to outrun it.
 Instead, pull over to the side of the road and seek shelter in a nearby building or low-lying area.
 If there’s no shelter nearby, stay in your car with your seatbelt on and your head below the windows.
 Cover yourself with a thick blanket or coat for extra protection.
 Again, do not park under a bridge or overpass, as these can be dangerous areas during a tornado.

-After the tornado has passed, be cautious when leaving your safe location.
+Be cautious when leaving your safe location.
 Watch for downed power lines, broken gas lines, and other hazards.
 If you smell gas or hear a hissing sound, leave the area immediately and call the gas company or emergency services.
 Check on neighbors and others who may need assistance.
 If you’re able to, help others who may be injured or trapped.

 If your home or property has been damaged by the tornado, take photos and document the damage for insurance purposes.
 Do not touch any electrical equipment or appliances that may have been damaged by the storm.
 Call your insurance company to report the damage and begin the claims process.